-OSA Honorary Member Edwin Land was born 7 May 1909 in Bridgeport, CT, USA.
-He attended the Norwich Free Academy in Conn., a semi-private high school, and graduated in 1927.
-During his first year at Harvard University he studied chemistry, but decided to leave the university for New York City.
+OSA Honorary Member Edwin Land was born 7 May 1909 in Bridgeport, Connecticut, USA.
+He attended the Norwich Free Academy in Conn., and graduated in 1927.
+During his first year at Harvard University he studied chemistry but soon left for New York City.

-While in the city, Land invented the first inexpensive filters capable of polarizing light.
-Creating the filters was challenging because he lacked a laboratory.
-To get around this he allegedly would sneak into a laboratory at Columbia University at night to use equipment.He also frequented the New York City public library searching the scientific literature for prior work on polarizing substances.
+Despite not having a lab or degree, Land was able to invent the first inexpensive filters capable of polarizing light.
 His breakthrough came when he realized that instead of attempting to grow a large single crystal of a polarizing substance, he could manufacture a film with millions of micrometer-sized polarizing crystals that were coaxed into perfect alignment with each other.

-After developing the polarizing film, Land returned to Harvard.
-However, he did not finish his studies.
-In 1932 he established the Land-Wheelwright Laboratories with his Harvard physics instructor to commercialize his polarizing technology.
-After a few early successes developing polarizing filters for sunglasses and photographic filters, Land obtained funding from a series of Walls Street investors for further expansion.
+After developing the polarizing film, Land returned to Harvard, but still did not finish his degree.
+In 1932, he established the Land-Wheelwright Laboratories with his Harvard physics instructor to commercialize his polarizing technology.
+After a few early successes developing polarizing filters for sunglasses and photographic filters, Land obtained funding from a series of Wall Street investors for further expansion.
 The company was renamed the Polaroid Corporation in 1937.
 Land further developed and produced sheet polarizers under the Polaroid trademark.

 In 1947 at OSA's Winter Meeting, Land demonstrated an instant camera and associated film.
-Called the Land Camera, it was in commercial sale less than two years later.
+The Land Camera was commercially available two years later.
 Polaroid originally manufactured 60 units of this first camera.
-Fifty-seven were put up for sale at Boston's Jordan Marsh department store before the 1948 Christmas holiday.
-Polaroid marketers incorrectly guessed that the camera and film would remain in stock long enough to manufacture a second run based on customer demand.
-All 57 cameras and all of the film were sold on the first day of demonstrations.
+Fifty-seven were put up for sale at Boston's Jordan Marsh department store before the 1948 Christmas holiday, and all 57 sold out in the first day in stores.
 That same year, Land became one of OSA's first Traveling Lecturers.

 In the early 1970s, Land attempted to explain the previously known phenomenon of color constancy with his Retinex theory.
 His popular demonstrations of color constancy raised much interest in the concept.
 He considered his leadership towards the development of integral instant color photography — the SX-70 film and camera —his crowning achievement.